Brian's Safehouse, Inc. Philosophy

 TREATMENT & ASSESSMENT

-In family therapy, loved ones learn more about client recovery and explore different points of view among loved ones through the Living Free class offered at a nearby school.
-After six months of treatment, clients may make home visits with their loved ones while monitored by staff to measure recovery progress.
+Family services are based in a weekly class that meets near the rehab house, where loved ones learn about recovery and explore different points of view among other client family members.
+After six months of treatment, clients may visit loved ones at their homes while monitored by staff to measure recovery progress.
+Aftercare services are provided.

 ACCOMMODATIONS & AMENITIES